gusaidler/blog/_posts/2018-08-16-welcome-to-my-page.markdown

 my_posts = get_my_posts(api)
 ```
+The output will look like this:
+> 18 posts retrieved so far...
+> 36 posts retrieved so far...
+> 54 posts retrieved so far...
+> 72 posts retrieved so far...
+> Total posts retrieved: 90

 `my_posts` will be a list of dictionaries, and each item represents a single post from your Instagram account.
+In my case, I have only 90 posts.
-I encourage you to explore
+I encourage you to explore the available fields of each post.
+Many interesting stuff there :)